 top of page

 Founded by Deborah Marshall, LMHC, ATR, the HEARTplay program has been providing bereavement support to families in Boston’s MetroWest since 1995.
 In the 25 years since, the program has continually grown, adding additional programming and services and expanding our geographical reach.
-Since 2012 we have been an official partner of the Camp Erin Network (through Eluna, formerly The Moyer Foundation) and are proud to offer Camp Erin Boston to children and teens ages 6-17 one weekend each summer.
-Now part of Good Shepherd Community Care, HEARTplay serves the families of Good Shepherd hospice and Pedi-Pal patients as well as any community members who may need these services.
+Since 2012 we have been an official partner of the Camp Erin Network (through Eluna, formerly The Moyer Foundation) and are proud to offer Camp Erin Boston to children and teens ages 6-17 and their families one weekend each summer.
+Now part of Good Shepherd Community Care, HEARTplay serves the families of Good Shepherd hospice and Pedi Pal patients as well as any community members who may need these services.
 All HEARTplay and Camp Erin Boston programs are offered at no cost to all families thanks to generous grants and donations.
 We have a current focus on serving individuals with disabilities in bereavement and are proud to be intentionally developing and providing programming that is responsive and accessible for participants of all abilities.

 We currently offer peer-support groups for children, teens, and young adults in Newton and also in an online format.
 All groups require registration and are offered on an on-going basis.
 Participants are encouraged but not required to attend regularly and some groups have a co-occurring caregiver support group.
 All groups are facilitated by experienced mental health counselors and utilize the expressive arts to engage participants in activities to remember and honor their person as well as to develop emotional awareness and coping skills.
 The most important factor in HEARTplay groups, though, is that participants get to be with other kids who have also experienced a death, which, as many participants have said, helps them to feel less alone.
 Please visit our HEARTplay groups page for more specific information about each available group.